MarioCSilva/WebCrawler_and_Indexer/README.md

 In the file $websites_to_crawl.txt$ there are a list of urls, that will be scraped and extracted content from them for indexation, at application startup.

-There are 3 main url paths:

- - /search: Allows to search for indexed documents.
- - /index_documents: Allows to index new documents manually.
- - /question: Allows to make questions to the system.